GAMS06 Continuing Thesis Seminar, Game Studies MDP (former ITIS61)

-The continuing thesis seminar (“gradupiiri”) is 5 ECTS part of ITIS61 course (the starting thesis seminar gives the initial 5 credits) in interactive media specialization, and in Master’s Degree Programme in Internet and Game Studies (IGS).
+The continuing thesis seminar (“gradupiiri”) is 5 ECTS part of GAMS06 course (the starting thesis seminar gives the initial 5 credits) in Game Studies Master’s Degree Programme (and earlier Master’s Degree Programme in Internet and Game Studies, IGS).
 In order to achieve that 5 credits, one needs to participate actively for at least one academic term (preferably whole academic year) to the seminar meetings, and present at least once (preferably more) times one’s own pro gradu thesis.
 The presentation can take the form of distributing and presenting one chapter of the thesis, presenting updated research plan, survey instrument, or data analysis work-in-progress.
-One should discuss the details of the presentation in advance with the professor in charge (Olli Sotamaa – remember to also talk with your individual supervisor(s)).
-The discussion and meetings in continuing seminar are free-form, and all involve students (and the professor and other supervisors) asking questions and providing constructive comments about the thesis project.
+One should discuss the details of the presentation in advance with the teacher/professor in charge (Jani Kinnunen – remember to also talk with your individual supervisor(s)).
+The discussion and meetings in continuing seminar are free-form, and all involve students (and the teacher/professor and other supervisors) asking questions and providing constructive comments about the thesis project.
 Everyone is expected to have read and familiarised themselves with the distributed texts beforehand.
 Note that a student is also expected to actively seek invididual supervision, utilize learning diaries, blogs or any other means that further the thesis process in her or his case.
 The supervision timetable is set in the supervision agreement.
-Professor Sotamaa manages the continuing seminar mailing list, and also provides the study credits (on request, please email when this is needed).
+Jani Kinnunen provides the study credits (on request, please email when this is needed).

 Time: Thursdays at 16:00-17/18 (longer sessions end by 6 pm, shorter by 5 pm)

 Dates (subject to verification and change during the term):

 Note that you need to also contact your supervisor(s) personally for arranging dates for individual thesis supervision meetings!